 Six weeks prior to the semester's start we'll supply you with online access to a database of potential organizations for internships, all relevant to your selected program.
 We'll provide insight on each organization and contact information.
 Then we'll connect you with the resources you need to write an effective resume and cover letter to land the internship of your dreams.
 While your internship course professor will be happy to assist you with your search once you arrive, you should start looking for an internship as soon as you have access to the database.

 At your option, you can choose to conduct an in-depth research project using Washington, DC as a laboratory of information and experience.
 Or, if you need to fulfill an academic requirement from your home school, you can choose an evening elective class form American University's hundreds of course offerings. (**Centenary Political Science majors are required to enroll in the research project class.)

 Learn more about the Washington Semester Program.

-The first step in applying to the Washington Semester Program is setting up a meeting with Dr. Parker, Assistant Professor of Political Science, to discuss Centenary’s and the WSP’s pre-departure requirements.
-Dr. Parker will assist you in identifying which program best suits your longer-term goals.
-You can contact Dr. Parker at firstname.lastname@example.org
+The first step in applying to the Washington Semester Program is setting up a meeting with Dr. Chad Fulwider, Associate Professor of History, to discuss Centenary’s and the WSP’s pre-departure requirements.
+Dr. Fulwider will assist you in identifying which program best suits your longer-term goals.
+You can contact Dr. Fulwider at firstname.lastname@example.org.

 All students apply for a Washington Semester program through the WSP Online Application System.
 Applicants must first create an account and verify their email address before they will be able to log-in to the system and submit an online application.